Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 22, 1932, Image 7

 ed for fuel.

-IN PENNSY MOUNTAINS pounds of wintergreen z day.
+IN PENNSY MOUNTAINS pounds of wintergreen a day.
 The

 mountain regions are operating stills, dred pounds of wintergreen are used

-under the and sanction in each distillation and the process
+under the supervision and sanction in each distillation and the process:

 Flour For Free Distribution